 Marcus Pearson has been using sport, exercise and music for over 25 years to help himself and other individuals and groups better tune in to themselves and one another.

 How does sport, exercise, music, positive outdoor experiences and enrichment sessions help individuals and groups better tune in to themselves and one another?

 “For more than 15 years I ran my own professional sports coaching and mentoring business, with more than 1,500 individuals taking part every week.
 It was not until I later focused on supporting people on a more personal basis (1:1 and in small groups 1:4 max) that I truly gained insights into the benefit of physical exercise and music for overcoming a state of stress – and improving wellbeing and finding and living as your true self.”.

 Unchallenged and safe environment:

 Only when you provide someone with an unchallenging environment can they start to relax and be themselves.

 Experiencing an unchallenged period in your life is essential for finding and being true to yourself.
-It is particularly beneficial for anyone who has experienced or is going through trauma, stress and anxiety.
+It is particularly beneficial for anyone seeking greater coherence, or who has experienced or is going through trauma, stress and anxiety.
 Anything that challenges you on a physical, mental or emotional basis is going to prolong the ‘firing of neuron/electrical patterns’ in your brain and heart that maintain a negative state.

 - You must remove everything that encourages negative patterns to fire.